 Do you have any favourite artists?
 If so, which ones?

 Yes, there are a lot of artists and designers who fascinate me.
-I collaborated with Ronan and Erwan Bouroullec for many years, and I’m a huge fan of Georges Rousse, Robert Smithson, James Turrell and Olafur Eliasson.
+This is why I collaborated with Ronan and Erwan Bouroullec for many years.
+Above all, I’m a huge fan of Georges Rousse, Robert Smithson, James Turrell and Olafur Eliasson.